panubo/docker-sshd/README.md

+This repo is a fork to https://github.com/panubo/docker-sshd to add python feature to this alpine sshd container.

 # SSHD

-Minimal Alpine Linux Docker image with `sshd` exposed and `rsync` installed.
+Minimal Alpine Python Linux Docker image with `sshd` exposed and `rsync` installed.

 ## Environment Options